This delicious fragrant chicken curry is made with a range of aromatic fresh and dried spices, coconut milk, cashews and chard. Easy & flavorful.

-- 1 tsp cumin seeds
+- 1 teaspoon cumin seeds

-- 1 tsp coriander seeds
+- 1 teaspoon coriander seeds

-- 1 tsp mustard seeds
+- 1 teaspoon mustard seeds

-- 1/2 tsp turmeric
+- ½ teaspoon turmeric

-- 1 onion small or 1/2 large
+- 1 onion small or ½ large

-- 1/2 lb chard 225g
+- ½ lb chard 225g

-- 1 3/4 lb boneless chicken thighs 800g, approx, 4-6 thighs depending on size
+- 1 ¾ lb boneless chicken thighs 800g, approx, 4-6 thighs depending on size

 - 1 clove garlic or 2 small

-- 1 tbsp fresh ginger 1in/2.5cm piece
+- 1 tablespoon fresh ginger 1in/2.5cm piece

-- 3/4 cup coconut milk 175g, divided
+- ¾ cup coconut milk 175g, divided

-- 1/2 cup cashews 'raw', not roasted or salted
+- ½ cup cashews 'raw', not roasted or salted

-Warm a pan over a medium heat (I use the same pan for all steps, so ensure it's big enough; cast iron is best to dry-fry the spices), without any oil, and add the cumin, coriander and mustard seeds.
+- Warm a pan over a medium heat (I use the same pan for all steps, so ensure it's big enough; cast iron is best to dry-fry the spices), without any oil, and add the cumin, coriander and mustard seeds.
 Cook them until they smell fragrant and start to pop.

-Transfer them to a mortar (or spice mill), add the turmeric and grind until fairly smooth.
+- Transfer them to a mortar (or spice mill), add the turmeric and grind until fairly smooth.

-Dice the onions and the stalks from the chard.
+- Dice the onions and the stalks from the chard.

-Cook the chard leaves in some boiling water for approx 1-2minutes, until wilted.
+- Cook the chard leaves in some boiling water for approx 1-2minutes, until wilted.
 Remove and drain.

-Heat a little oil in a pan and add the onions.
+- Heat a little oil in a pan and add the onions.
 Cook for a couple minutes then add the chard stalks.
 Cook, stirring now and then, for around 5-8mins until they have softened but are not browning.

-Meanwhile, remove any fat and tough bits from the chicken and dice.
+- Meanwhile, remove any fat and tough bits from the chicken and dice.

-After the onions and chard are soft, add the chicken and brown.
+- After the onions and chard are soft, add the chicken and brown.
 You may need to increase the temperature a little.

-Once lightly browned, add the ground spices and grate in the garlic and ginger.
+- Once lightly browned, add the ground spices and grate in the garlic and ginger.
 Stir well.

-Add 1/2 cup of coconut milk and stir.
+- Add ½ cup of coconut milk and stir.

-Blend together the cashews and the remaining 1/4 cup coconut milk then add to the pan.
+- Blend together the cashews and the remaining ¼ cup coconut milk then add to the pan.

-Cook on a simmer rather than boiling for around 10 more minutes until the chicken is cooked.
+- Cook on a simmer rather than boiling for around 10 more minutes until the chicken is cooked.

-Squeeze the chard leaves of excess water, cut fairly small then add to the pan and stir through.
+- Squeeze the chard leaves of excess water, cut fairly small then add to the pan and stir through.

-Serve over rice.
+- Serve over rice.